Audio content is booming. Is there a place for it in thought leadership campaigns?

 For instance, in the wake of Covid, Fujitsu wanted to investigate how organisations can adapt in the face of uncertainty.
 Through a series of interviews, the brand shows that it is across this changing topic by sharing experts’ insights into what it means to be adaptive, rethinking technology investments, creating a people-first business, evolving to deliver value continuously, and why an agile culture is critical.

 Still not sure about audio content?
-That’s ok – it is still a new medium for B2B.
+That’s okay – it is still a new medium for B2B.
 But its popularity is undeniable, so don’t write it off altogether.
 The trick is knowing when and how to use it to ensure you are getting the very best from your thought leadership campaign.